xuanson2406/go-vcloud-director-fptcloud-m/CONTRIBUTING.md

 We use GitHub pull requests to incorporate code changes from external contributors.
 Typical contribution flow steps are:

-- Fork the go-vcloud-director-fptcloud repo into a new repo on GitHub
+- Fork the go-vcloud-director repo into a new repo on GitHub
-- Clone the forked repo locally and set the original go-vcloud-director-fptcloud repo as the upstream repo
+- Clone the forked repo locally and set the original go-vcloud-director repo as the upstream repo
-- Open an Issue in go-vcloud-director-fptcloud describing what you propose to do (unless the change is so trivial that an issue is not needed)
+- Open an Issue in go-vcloud-director describing what you propose to do (unless the change is so trivial that an issue is not needed)
 - Wait for discussion and possible direction hints in the issue thread
 - Once you know  which steps to take in your intended contribution, make changes in a topic branch and commit (don't forget to add or modify tests too)
 - Update Go modules files `go.mod` and `go.sum` if you're changing dependencies.